 "While treatment is really, really important, there are many things we can do in a preventive way," she said.
 "You can take a population of people that are functioning well and make them function better."

 Cornum was among the high-profile military speakers at the Forward March Conference, put together by the Southern Regional Area Health Education Center, Partnership for Children of Cumberland County and Snyder Memorial Baptist Church.
 The conference brings together professionals from mental health and school systems to discuss how to better help military families.

 Eva Hansen, president of Partnership for Children, said she hopes the two-day conference will strengthen connections between the community and the military and help people understand the distinct challenges that face military families.

-That, Hansen said, will mean better outcomes for military families in the mental health system."People have to become aware then develop the tools," she said.
+"People have to become aware then develop the tools," she said.
 "You can have a great psychologist or social worker, but if they don't know what resources are out there and how to navigate those resources, it's not going to matter."

 Lt.
 Gen. Eric B. Schoomaker, the Army's surgeon general, also spoke.

 Schoomaker said civilian communities such as Fayetteville have a huge influence on the Army because most families don't live inside Fort Bragg's gates.

 "It's very important that our communities get involved in these things," Schoomaker said.
 "After 10 years of war, our military families continue to struggle."